joseck0510/CV/jck_cv.md

 ## José Antonio Copovi-King

- I am a full stack software developer, with experience working in TDD focussed agile environments within a commercial setting - startup and established businesses.
+ I am a full stack software developer, with experience working in TDD focussed Agile environments within a commercial setting - startup and established businesses.

- I have always enjoyed working in technology, and being constantly challenged.
+ I love working in technology, and being constantly challenged.
 So when the opportunity arose to take time out in 2016 and complete a full stack development boot camp with [Makers Academy](http://www.makersacademy.com/) I grabbed it!
-I'm now looking forward to rolling my sleeves up and getting stuck into a career as a software developer, working within an XP focussed team.
+I'm now looking forward to rolling my sleeves up and building my career as a software developer, working within an XP focussed team.

 ##### Project Examples
 | Project | Size of team | Description | Technologies |